The Kenyon Review Short Fiction Contest Winners

 - Please do not submit work that has been previously published.

-- The $18 entry fee will be collected at the time of submission.
-Each entrant will receive a one-year subscription to the Kenyon Review which will start with the Spring 2014 issue.
+- An $18 entry fee will be collected at the time of submission.
+Each entrant will receive a one-year subscription to the Kenyon Review which will start with the Spring 2015 issue.
 Current subscribers will receive a one-year extension on their current subscription.
 Please note: we are only able to offer domestic subscriptions for this special contest rate.
 If you live abroad (including Canada), we will happily provide you with a digital-only one-year subscription to the magazine.